wombleton/gitlaw-nz/acts/M/Misuse of Drugs Act 1975.md

     *   (b) except as may be provided by regulations made under this Act, has in his possession the seed or fruit (not in either case being a controlled drug) of any prohibited plant which he is not authorised under this Act to cultivate.

-    (2) Subsection (4) of [section 9][19] shall apply in relation to a charge under paragraph (b) of subsection (1) as if, in the said subsection (4), a reference to the seed or fruit of a prohibited plant were substituted for the reference to the prohibited plant.
+    (2) Subsection (4) of [section 9][19] shall apply in relation to a charge under paragraph (b) of subsection (1) of this section as if, in the said subsection (4), a reference to the seed or fruit of a prohibited plant were substituted for the reference to the prohibited plant.

     (2A) No pharmacist, pharmacy employee, approved medical practitioner, or authorised representative commits an offence by selling or supplying any needle or syringe in accordance with any regulations made under [section 37][63] that regulate the sale, exchange, or supply of needles or syringes.